Graphic logo of the Rose-Hulman Center for Diversity and Inclusion

 Committed to Building a Diverse and Inclusive Community

 Rose-Hulman is committed to promoting a safe and affirming campus climate for all students, faculty, and staff.
-The Center for Diversity and Inclusion affirms this responsibility to promote a welcoming place for one and all by:
+The Office of Diversity, Inclusion, and Belonging affirms this responsibility to promote a welcoming place for one and all by:

 • Creating a diverse and inviting campus environment for all